-4.5 Stress Components Associated with Arbitrarily Oriented Faces in Plane Stress point and determine relationships which must exist between the stress components associated with faces which are not perpendicular to each other.
+4.5 Stress Components Associated with Arbitrarily Oriented Faces in Plane Stress perpendicular to each other.

+We examine further the problem of equilibrium of stress at a point and determine relationships which must exist between the stress components associated with faces which are not Ch.
+4 Stress and Strain 9/22